krakxn/moralis-raffle-frontend/README.md

   - Currency Symbol: ETH (or GO)
   - Block Explorer URL: None

-Ideally, you'd then [import one of the accounts](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account) from hardhat to your wallet/metamask.
+Ideally, you'd then [import one of the accounts](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account) from Hardhat to your wallet/MetaMask.

 3. Run this code